 Cut, copy and paste can be used on practically any item within the OT, including textual fields and nodes within the Project Structure tree.
 The usual modifier buttons will work i.e. on a Linux system Ctrl-C will copy a Science Goal and Ctrl-V will paste it.
+For Mac, the Cmd key should be used.
 Copied nodes will change colour (probably to pink) as a visual reminder that they currently reside in the copy buffer.
 The copy of an object will usually have the text "Copy of" prefixed to its name.
 Dragging and dropping is also supported and will usually work where it makes sense - a very useful application is copying pages from a Science Goal into another Science Goal, replacing what was previously there.
 It is not possible, for example, to drop an OUS into a SB.

-A number of Mac-specific complications exist.
-When copying and pasting, the Control and Command keys will probably work when dealing with Project tree nodes, but for textual fields, Control must be used.
-Also, if the OT is being viewed in X11 over a remote connection, in order to see the Paste option after copying it may be necessary to disable the option "Update Pasteboard when CLIPBOARD changes" in the X11 Preferences menu.
+On a Mac, if the OT is being viewed in X11 over a remote connection, in order to see the Paste option after copying it may be necessary to disable the option "Update Pasteboard when CLIPBOARD changes" in the X11 Preferences menu.